malin84/transportation_networks_of_china/README.md

 Each row of the data file refers to a pixel with infrastructure build-up.
 The columns contain the following variables:

-1. `path_id`: the unique index of a path that the pixel belongs to.
-The `path_id` is the same as the path-level dataset that records the years of construction and the applicable design codes.
+1. `seg_id`: the unique index of a segment that the pixel belongs to.
+The `seg_id` is the same as the segment-level dataset that records the years of construction and the applicable design codes, among other information.
 2. `long`: the longitude of the pixel.
 3. `lat`: the latitude of the pixel.
 4. `pos_x`: the $x$ index in the 12669-by-8829 pixel-level matrix dataset.